h7b/h7b-dendron-netlify/vault/notes.tutorial.tools-work-spreadsheet.md

 - similar to [retool](https://retool.com/) which is used to build internal tools
 - read [here](https://blog.rows.com/p/delivering-more-meals-with-rows) to know how a client use `Rows` in their workflow
 - They are really onto something, especially in how to work get structured data out of other systems into a spreadsheet and then work with that kind of data in the "spreadsheet way" that we've all been trained in.
 This is a pain point of current spreadsheets and one that Rows is addressing in a really nice way (ref: [Hacker News](https://news.ycombinator.com/item?id=29189776))
+- 2022-02-07 evaluation: this app is limited in feature vs google sheets.
+Rows.com can not customize charts, doesn't have yet function like FILTER.
+Though it has [workaround](https://forum.rows.com/t/lookup-or-filter-data-using-multiple-criteria/559) with their Range2JSON function.
+They have some custom function using [Alpha Vantage API](https://www.alphavantage.co/), as an alternative of [GOOOGLEFINANCE function](https://support.google.com/docs/answer/3093281?hl=en).
+After juggling in 2h, I gave up.
+Switch back to google sheets for publish data on my blog

 [Grid](https://grid.is/)
 [Pricing plan](https://grid.is/product/pricing) starts at USD 29/month, with good free tier